jeremybarbet/react-native-modalize/README.md

 import Modalize from 'react-native-modal';
 ```

-2. Add the modal in your render function use the `open` / `close` public method
+2. Add the modal in your render function, and use the `open` / `close` public methods

 ```jsx
 export default class MyApp extends React.Component {